meshcloud/meshcloud-docs/docs/meshstack.billing.md

 ### Public cloud billing with meshcloud

 Public cloud providers like AWS, Azure and GCP provide their own metering and billing processes.
-Thes can be very intricate and involve complex pricing rules.
+These can be very intricate and involve complex pricing rules.
 However, a common theme is that they all provide the enterprise with a single invoice for its aggregated cloud spend.
 These invoices list the cloud spend by individual cloud tenants.
 Putting all tenants on a single invoice leads to attractive volume discounts, however it necessitates breaking down that invoice into